LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     1. Sign in to the [Apple developer portal page](https://developer.apple.com/account/resources/certificates/list).
     1. Copy the Team ID from the upper right of the screen.
 Record this as your `TEAMID`.
     1. Go to the [App Store Connect](https://appstoreconnect.apple.com/access/api) interface, click the "Keys" tab, and create a new key with "Admin" access.
-Give it the name: "FastLane API Key".
+Give it the name: "`FastLane API Key`".
     1. Record the issuer id; this will be used for `FASTLANE_ISSUER_ID`.
     1. Record the key id; this will be used for `FASTLANE_KEY_ID`.
-    1. Download the API key itself, and open it in a text editor.
+    1. Download the `API Key` itself, and open it in a text editor.
 The contents of this file will be used for `FASTLANE_KEY`.
 Copy the full text, including the "-----BEGIN PRIVATE KEY-----" and "-----END PRIVATE KEY-----" lines.

     To skip the detailed section, click on [Collect the Two GitHub Secrets](#collect-the-two-github-secrets)